linux-genz/udk/orthus/v0p9_to_v0p10_guide.md

     Search for FS_DAX and enable

-#### Other notes
+#### Zephyr Setup

-The genz.ko and genz-blk.ko modules need to be updated as well to work with the new orthus.ko.
-The updated modules can be found in v0p10-images.tar.gz or can be built from Github source.
-Note that because of the change in kernel versions, the new genz-linux branch is genz-xlnx_rebase_v5.4.

 To run Zephyr, the correct CUUID:Serial values for the producer (ZMM) and consumer (Bridge) have to be populated in zephyr-fabric.conf.
-Instructions to do so is in zerphyr-fm/example-zephyr-fabric.conf
+Please edit the file at zerphyr-fm/example-zephyr-fabric.conf and populate the fields.

+To find the CUUID:SerialNum, first run zephyr.
+Then run lsgenz in a separate window:

+    udk@250-SoC:~/lsgz$ ./lsgenz
+    1:0000:001 bridge0 e3331770-6648-4def-8100-404d844298d3:0x013a4a851c810045
+    1:0000:002 memory 859be62c-b435-49fe-bf18-c2ac4a50f9c4:0x013a25e54c61e285

+#### Llamas Setup

+Setup llamas by running the setup.py: "python3 setup.py install"

+There might be some missing dependencies such as libnl and networkx, in addition to alpaka.

 Llamas requires alpaka at https://github.com/linux-genz/python3-alpaka, which I installed with the following command:

     python3 -m pip install git+https://github.com/linux-genz/python3-alpaka.git@v0.1

+After setup.py runs successfully, you can run llamas with: "python3 llamas -vvvvv".

+#### Seeing ZMM as block device
+First run Zephyr in one window, and then run LLaMaS in a new window.
+You should see this in the zephyr window:
+    DEBUG | - Sending {[many fields]} to http://localhost:1991/api/v1/device/add
+And the following in llamas:
+    INFO | - Sending netlink PID=1108; cmd=GENZ_C_ADD_COMPONENT
+At this point, you should be able to see the ZMM as a block device.